Property prices are forever in flux.

-Typically, home values appreciate in the long term.
+Home values appreciate in the long term by and large.

-But, of course, in real estate there are no guarantees.
+But, of course, there are no "sure things" in real estate.

-When your home appreciates you have more equity to borrow against, and you'll see a larger profit when you sell.
+When your house appreciates you have a larger asset to borrow against, and you'll generate a greater profit when you sell.

-There is a variety of reasons why property values in Colorado Springs go up and down.
-So, how will you be sure what you're purchasing today will appreciate over time?
+There is a variety of reasons why property values in Colorado Springs fluctuate.
+So, how can you be sure what you're investing in right now will appreciate over time?

-A lot of people believe that the economy is the top factor affecting real estate appreciation.
+The economy is believed to be the most crucial factor affecting real estate appreciation.

-However, your property's value and the features that play the most significant role in its appreciation are specific to the local Colorado Springs economy and housing market.
+However, your home's value and the features that play the biggest role in its appreciation depend on the local Colorado Springs economy and housing market.

-Access to services - Proximity to schools, jobs, and amenities also have a great impact on almost all home buyers' decisions.
+Access to services - Proximity to schools and work also have a huge effect on most home buyers' choices.

-So those areas generally appreciate, or retain their value consistently, year to year.
+So those regions usually appreciate, or carry their value consistently, year to year.

-The appreciation history - Is the neighborhood believed to be desirable because of its location or affordability?
-Have property prices risen or declined over the past 5-10 years?
+The appreciation history - Is the neighborhood thought of as desirable because of its location or affordability?
+Have property prices increased or decreased over the past 5-10 years?

 Economic factors - Have companies moved into or away from an area?
-Are local businesses hiring?
-Is there a nice blend of business in an area, or does it count on just one industry?
+Are local companies hiring?
+Is there a good mix of job types in an area, or does it depend on just one industry?